 I don’t have a proper video card, I have to give up using NVidia Iray??

-No, because you can make the rendering using only the CPU and still get the same results, even if the calculation time will stretch some.
+No, because it is possible to render using only the CPU while still obtaining the same identical results, even if the calculation times are longer.